 Activity Cost Type Estimated Expenses Comments/Source

 Software Development Start-up \$100,000 Costs for Web site/app

 (gov't) development.
 These costs could be

 reduced if existing software

 applications (SE Headboat Survey

 or iSnapper) are used instead of

 any new software developed.

 However, modifications of data

 fields, data storage and data export

 procedures would be required to

 accommodate the increased

-Hardwara/databasa Stort up \$25,000 number of vessels.
+number of vessels.

-infrastructure Start-up \$25,000 Furchase of a server to store data.
+Hardware/database Start-up \$25,000 Purchase of a server to store data.

+infrastructure (gov't)

-Hardwara/databasa (gov t) Pooccurring \$20,000 There would be recogniring costs
+Hardware/database Reoccurring \$20,000 There would be reoccurring costs

-maintenance (roy't) \$20,000 for hardware/software and database
+maintenance (gov't) for hardware/software and database

-mannenance (gov t) maintenance
+maintenance.

 Database manager(s) Reoccurring \$150,000 Salaries and administrative costs

-and administration (gov't) 4150,000 for database management
+and administration (gov't) for database management.

-Certified Letters Start-up \$15 858 2 643 vessels @ \$6 per letter
+Certified Letters Start-up, \$15,858 2,643 vessels @ \$6 per letter

-Contined Letters with period \$15,050
+with period

 reoccurring

 compliance

 letters

 (gov't)

 Stakeholder Outreach Start-up \$30,000 15 meetings @ \$2,000 per meeting

-Workshops (gov't)
+Workshops (gov't) ¢2 202 000 52

 Field Samplers - Reoccurring \$3,392,000 53 port agents @ 50 vessels per

 Salaries, Benefits, and (gov't) port agent. \$64,000 for salary,

 Overhead benefits, and overhead per port

 agent - source SE Headboat

 Survey.
-If costs per vessel (\$658-

-\$1,540) from MRIP pilot study are
+If costs per vessel (\$658- \$1,340) from MRIP pilot study are

-used, then total costs range from $\$1.74$ to $\$3.54$ million
+used, then total costs range from

+\$1.74 to \$3.54 million.

 Data Analyst(s) - Reoccurring \$215,000 1 Gulf and 1 South Atlantic analyst

-Salary and Benefits (gov't) \$213,000 @ GS-13 salary + benefits
+Salary and Benefits (gov't) ψ213,000 @ GS-13 salary + benefits

 Training, Travel, and Reoccurring \$158,700 ~\$60 per vessel - source MRIP

-Equipment for Field (gov't) ÷ • • • • • • • • • • • • • • • • • • • pilot study: costs are higher for
+Equipment for Field (gov't) Ψ150,700 pilot study; costs are higher for

-Samplers (80, 0) more remote areas vs. ports with
+Samplers (50, 6) more remote areas vs. ports with

-I I I large concentrations of vessels.
+Samplers large concentrations of vessels.

 Enforcement and Reoccurring \$800,000 Data timeliness is critical for a

-Compliance Monitoring (gov't) logbook program.
+Compliance Monitoring (gov't) 4000,000 logbook program.
 Additional

 - Enforcement officer compliance monitoring and

 salaries, benefits, and enforcement for misreporting and

 overhead. non-compliance with reporting will

 be required.
 To properly conduct

 compliance an increase of 5

 Enforcement Officers and 1

 Supervisory Enforcement Officer

 are estimated to be needed.